 The best way to preserve your marriage is to do away with money problems!
 Divorce is long in the making.
 Money problems are not a surprise in most cases.
 Medical issues can cause financial stress.
 But most money problems are the result of poor planning.

 This blog is a good place to start.
 Not only do I provide powerful financial information to reach financial independence and security, I also have a long-lasting marriage—to the same woman!
-Twenty-nine years of wedded bliss is no guarantee it lasts.
+Thirty-three years of wedded bliss is no guarantee it lasts.
 However, proper financial planning skews the odds in my favor.

 Several decades ago Joe Dominguez and Vicki Robin wrote Your Money or Your Life.
 Robin has since updated the book and it is available with this link.
 You can also read a summary from Robin on Your Money or Your Life here.